Ghykk3130/Obsidian/Homework/Physics 510 Homework 6.md

  & = \frac{1}{\beta}+ \frac{1}{3}\beta \mu^{2}\epsilon^{2} \\
  & \approx \frac{1}{\beta}=kT
 \end{align}$$
+The high temperature limit makes sense, because this is consistent with the equipartition theorem.
+We have two rotational degrees of freedom, and each of them contributes $kT$ to the internal energy.

 As $T\rightarrow 0,\beta\rightarrow \infty$, I have:
 $$\begin{align}
 \frac{2}{\beta}\rightarrow 0, \coth(\beta \mu\epsilon)\rightarrow {1}
 \end{align} $$
 So:
 $$U\rightarrow-\mu\epsilon$$
+Or without ignoring the $\mathcal{O}(T)$ term, I have:
+$$U \approx 2kT-\mu\epsilon$$
+This also makes sense, because at low $T$, the Boltzmann factor $e^{-\beta E}$ would heavily favor $E$ that are more negative.
+We know that the lowest possible energy of this configuration is that $H=-\mu\epsilon$, which means that the dipole is aligned with the field, and there is no rotation.
+Then this state would dominate and contribute most in the ensemble.
 ## (e).
 I have:
 $$\begin{align}